reese/blog/content/thoughts/retreat-reflections-love-and-rest/index.md

 I hoped primarily to find something definitive, regardless of its contents.
 I was waiting for the universe to unveil to me its *[telos](https://en.wikipedia.org/wiki/Teleology)*, to lift the curtain on a grand mechanism.
 Everything would be clear, concrete, unambiguous, and most importantly, secure.
+There must surely be a ground, it cannot be [turtles all the way down](https://en.wikipedia.org/wiki/Turtles_all_the_way_down).
 I'd _finally_ be able to get on with my life because at least now it had a _point_.

 But that hasn't happened.

-The primary reason for this is for me, "purpose" was a crutch, a tool to attempt to govern the inherently chaotic.
+The primary reason for this is that for me, "purpose" was a crutch, a tool to attempt to govern the inherently chaotic.
-I was mistaking the meaning-of-life for finding meaning-*in*-life.{{< sidenote >}}The latter being the focus of the work of folks like [John Vervaeke](https://youtu.be/yImlXr5Tr8g?t=99) and [David Chapman](https://meaningness.com/), among others.{{< /sidenote >}}
+I mistook the meaning-of-life for finding meaning-*in*-life.{{< sidenote >}}The latter being the focus of the work of folks like [John Vervaeke](https://youtu.be/yImlXr5Tr8g?t=99) and [David Chapman](https://meaningness.com/), among others.{{< /sidenote >}}
 The latter is important for happiness and wellbeing -- it's what people most often reference when they say they've had a "meaningful life" -- but it was not the primary concern for me.
 The existence of that sort of meaning seemed too obvious to dismiss.
 You can feel it in your chest when something in life is meaningful.
 To call time spent with friends, the excitement of a child, or the tender care of a loved one "meaningless" is cruel and a denial of the obvious.

-I was far more concerned about the meaning _of_ life, as if going through a whole lifetime without uncovering its purpose would be a waste of breath.
+I was far more concerned about the meaning _of_ life, as if going through a whole lifetime without uncovering its innate purpose would be a waste of breath.

 I was scared.
 Scared that without a meaning-of-life, life was not worth living.